Table Of Contents

 What are match keyword match types?

-Keyword match types are parametrized keywords instructing search engines how close to your keywords the user’s queries need to trigger your ads.
+Keyword match types are parameterized keywords that instruct search engines how closely the user’s queries need to match your keywords to trigger your ads.
 For example, if you only sell brand-new clothes, it may be worth putting in negative keywords such as “used” or “second hand.”
 We currently have three options of negative keywords: broad, phrase, and exact.
 Let’s learn more about each one below and how to use each to improve your search ads account performance.

 Negative broad match keywords

 The negative broad match is the simplest and probably the most used across search ad accounts.
-Negative broad match keywords can help you prevent your search ads from showing queries containing a certain keyword.
+Negative broad match keywords can help prevent your search ads from showing for queries containing a specific keyword.
 For example, if your garage fixes only cars, you can add “motorcycle” or “bike” to avoid wasting money on users looking for a place to fix their motorcycles.

 Negative phrase match keywords

 Negative phrase match can help you prevent your ads from showing specific terms in a specific order.
 For example, in the same previous case, if your repair shop doesn’t fix electric vehicles, you can add “electric vehicle” or “electric car.”
-This way, you can still show your ads to users looking for a garage to fix their cars, but not the electric ones.
+This way, you can still show your ads to users looking for a garage to fix their cars, but not to those looking for electric car repairs.

 Negative exact match keywords

 The exact negative match keywords are the most restrictive but not the least valuable.
-To use the same previous example for the garage, you can use the term “fix battery” or “fix car battery” when your garage doesn’t fix batteries but only changes them.
+To use the same example from the garage, you can say “fix battery” or “fix car battery” if your garage doesn’t fix batteries but only changes them.

-In this case, you should be careful when adding your negative keywords because even if the user typed a certain query, he probably meant something with a broader meaning.
+In this case, you should be careful when adding your negative keywords because even if the user typed a certain query, they probably meant something with a broader meaning.
 In the battery example, the term “fix” could refer to solving a problem, not necessarily fixing it.
-In other words, we want his battery issue fixed, even if this fix is a battery change.
+In other words, we want his battery issue fixed, even if that means a battery change.

 Comparison of the different match types